readmeio/rdme/documentation/migration-guide.md

 2. **Topic separator changes**
    - The topic separator (i.e., what separates a command from its subcommand) has changed from a colon to a space by default.
 For example, `rdme openapi:validate` is now `rdme openapi validate`.
-   - The colon topic separator will continue to be supported so there is no need to change any existing commands, but all documentation and help screens will reflect the space topic separator.
+   - The colon topic separator will continue to be supported so **this is not a breaking change in terms of the CLI itself**, but all documentation and help screens will reflect the space topic separator going forward.

 3. **Command replacements**
    - Replace `swagger` → [`openapi`](https://github.com/readmeio/rdme/tree/v9/documentation/commands/openapi.md#rdme-openapi-spec)